 The first half is officially over, and there is a lot to be happy about.
 One thing not to be happy about - the bullpen.

-Baseball Reference put up some numbers to show just how bad has been this season.
-They only considered relievers with 30+ innings, but both and have both been about as bad and only missed the cutoff by a few innings.
+Baseball Reference put up some numbers to show just how bad Joba Chamberlain has been this season.
+They only considered relievers with 30+ innings, but both David Robertson and Chan Ho Park have both been about as bad and only missed the cutoff by a few innings.

-The truth is, thebullpen has just been flat out goofy this season.
+The truth is, the Yankees bullpen has just been flat out goofy this season.
 Nobody's actual ERA is anywhere near their FIP, but more importantly, the underlying performances - K/BB rates, etc. - suggest that the team's three worst relievers probably aren't as bad as they appear.

 Joba has an awful ERA, and he's blown a few games in key spots.
 At the same time, compared to last season his strikeout and groundball rates and velocity are all up, and his walk, home run, and hit batter rates are way down.